stone-payments/stoneco-guidelines/qa_testing/code_optimization/README.md

 * If you need divide by a variable, is more efficient test if the divider is 0 than management an exception.
 * Also is better test a correct format for a variable than make a cast and catch the error.

+When used to best advantage, exceptions can improve a program's readability, reliability and maintainability.
+When used improperly, they can have the opposite effect.
+These advices provides guidelines for using exceptions effectively:

+* **Use exceptions rather than return codes**

+>With return codes the caller must check for errors immediatly after the call.
+It's better to throw an exception when you encountered an error.
+The calling code is cleaner.
+Its logic is not obscured by error handling.

+* **Use exceptions only for exceptional conditions**

+>Exceptions are as their name implies, to be used only for exceptional conditions.
+A well designed API must not force its clients to use exceptions for ordinay control flow.
+A class with a _state-dependent_ method that can be invoked only under certain unpredictable conditions should generally have a separate _state-testing_ method indicating whether it is appropriate to invoke the _state-dependent_ method.

+* **Use checked exceptions for recoverable conditions**

+>Use checked exceptions for conditions from which the caller can reasonably by expected to recover.
+By throwing a checked exception you force the caller to handle the exception in a `catch` clause or to propagate it outward.
+Each checked exception that a method is declared to throw is therefore a potent indication to the API user that the associate condition is a posible outcome of invoking the method.
+It's specially important for such exceptions to provide methods that furnish information that could help the caller to recover.

+* **Use unchecked exceptions for programming errors**

+>The great majority of these exceptions indicate _precondition violations_.
+A _precondition violation_ is simple a failure by the client of an API to adhere to the contract established by the API specification.

+* **Avoid unnecesary use of checked exceptions**

+>Checked exceptions aren't necessary for the production of robust software.
+C#, C++, Python or Ruby don't have them and it's possible to write robust software in all of these languages.
+The price of checked exceptions is an [Open/Closed Principle](https://github.com/beeva/beeva-best-practices/blob/master/qa_testing/code_design/README.md#open--closed-principle) violation.
+A change at a low level of the software can force signature changes on many higher levels.
+Checked exceptions also make changing code more difficult.
+Refactoring code with checked exceptions is more difficult and tedious than code without.

+* **Favor the use of standard exceptions**

+>Code reuse is good.
+Exceptions are no exception to this rule.

+* **Define exception classes in terms of a caller's method**

+>On the one hand there are many ways to classify errors.
+We can classify them by their source: Did the come from one component or another?
+Or their type: Are they device failures, network failures or programming errors?
+However when we define exception classes in an application, our most important concern should be how they are caught.
+>
+>On the other hand, exceptions occur at different levels of abstraction therefore throw exceptions appropiate to the abstraction.
+Catching and reporting a low-level exception can be confusing to someone who is not expecting it.
+>
+>Therefore higher layers should catch lower-level exceptions and throw exceptions that can be explained in terms of the higher-level abstraction.
+It's also known as *exception translation*.
+A special form of exception translation called [exception chaining](https://en.wikipedia.org/wiki/Exception_chaining) is appropiate in cases where the lower-level exception might be helpful to someone debugging the problem than caused the higher-level exception, due to contains valuable information for diagnosing a defect.

+* **Include failure-capture information in detail messages**

+>To capture the failure, the detail message of an exception should contain the values of all parameters and fields that _contributed to the exception_.
+Each exception that you throw should provide enough context to determine the source and location of an error.
+Create informative error messages and pass them along with your exceptions.
+Mention the operation that failed and the type of failure.
+If you are logging in your application, pass along enough information to be able to log the error in your `catch`.

+* **Strive for failure atomicity**

+>Any generated exception that is part of a method's specification should leave the object in the same state it was in prior to the method invocation.

+* **Don't ignore exceptions**

+>May seem obvious but an empty `catch` block defeats the purpose of exceptions.
+At the very least it should contain a comment explaining why it's appropiate to ignore the exception.

+* **Don't return null**

+>When whe return `null`, we are essentially creating work for ourselves and foisting problems upon our callers.
+If you are tempted to return `null` from a method, consider throwing an exception or returning a [Special Case Object](https://martinfowler.com/eaaCatalog/specialCase.html) instead.
+If you are calling a `null`-returning method from a third-party API, consider wrapping that method with a method that either throws an exception or returns a special case object.
+Thus you will minimize the chance fo `NullPointerException` and your code will be cleaner.

+* **Don't pass null**

+>Passing `null` into methods is worse.
+In most programming languages there is no good way to deal with a `null` that is passed by a caller accidentally.
+The best approach is to forbid passing `null` by default.

 ## Tools

 ### Loggers